bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:52 PM CT, March 05</p>
+<p class="updated_time"> Latest data: 04:05 PM CT, March 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 36°
+- 34°
 - Light Snow and Breezy
 - 93% humidity
 - 19 mph wind
 - 91% cloud cover
 - 27 AQI 🟩
-- 0.24 inches of rain in the past 24 hours
+- 0.26 inches of rain and 0.06 inches of snow in the past 24 hours
-- 0.08 inches of snow and 0.07 inches of rain expected in the next 48 hours
+- 0.11 inches of snow and 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>